Rightech/ric-examples/mqtt/README.md

  - [MQTT.fx](https://mqttfx.jensd.de/)
  - [MQTT Explorer](https://mqtt-explorer.com/)

+## Examples

+### 101  Hello MQTT

+Connect to Rightech IoT and publish to some topics.
+  (Also listen to some commands)

 > **WARNING**: Using MQTT `ClientId` is very basic and examplish method of device identification/authentication.
 We recommend using X.509 client certificates, or at least TLS with username/password pair.

-## Examples

-### (:construction:) 101  Hello MQTT

 | Board          | Framework   |  Example
 | -------------- | ----------- | ----------